Loading...

 Stocks Related to Vertical Farming

 Another way you could invest in vertical farming is by buying stocks from companies related to it.
 Equipment suppliers have the potential to go big in the future.
-The companies that are making the technology being used by these new ventures already have stocks on the market.
+The companies making the technology being used by these new ventures already have stocks on the market.

 Some examples include Pentair PLC and Koninklijke Philips NV.
-The former supplies vertical farming companies with water management supplies while the latter supplies LED lights.
+The former supplies vertical farming companies with water management supplies, while the latter supplies LED lights.

 Related Resources: